 Insulin is sensitive to temperature and light.
 Sunlight and temperatures that are too hot or too cold can affect how well insulin works.
 This could explain changes in blood glucose control.
 Proper storage will keep insulin stable.

-Your provider may suggest storing the insulin that you are using now at room temperature.
+Your health care provider may suggest storing the insulin that you are using now at room temperature.
 This will make it more comfortable to inject.

 Below are general tips for storing insulin.
 Be sure to follow the manufacturer’s instructions for the insulin.